Stefan-Tolken/Quest/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under The Univercity of Pretoria

 ## Support

-For questions or issues, please [open an issue](https://github.com/username/quest/issues) or contact us.
+For questions or issues, please contact us.